-- Total cost = Basic cost + Condition modifier + Constraints modifier Opportunities modifier where: - 'Total cost' = Cost of included a planning unit in the MARXAN analysis. - 'Basic cost' = 3\Area(ha) - 'Condition modifier' = Area(ha)\Condition score - 'Constraints modifier' = Area(ha)\Constraints score - 'Opportunities modifier' = Area(ha)\Opportunities score
+- Total cost = Basic cost + Condition modifier + Constraints modifier Opportunities modifier where: - 'Total cost' = Cost of included a planning unit in the MARXAN analysis. - 'Basic cost'= 3Area(ha)

+- 'Condition modifier' = Area(ha)Condition score - 'Constraints modifier' = Area(ha)Constraints score - 'Opportunities modifier' = Area(ha)Opportunities score

-The cost surface is shown in Figure 3-11 (and in large format in Appendix B.6), where highest cost values occur along the coast of Abu Dhabi, and in the Al Ain area due to the concentration of multiple pressures in these areas and the prevalence of constraints on conservation activity (e.g. areas identified for future development).
-Conversely lowest cost areas are found outside of the oil development and agricultural areas in the southern and western deserts of Abu Dhabi.
+The cost surface is shown in Figure 3-11 (and in large format in Appendix B.6), where highest cost values occur along the coast between Abu Dhabi and Dubai, and in the Al Ain area due to the concentration of multiple pressures in these areas and the prevalence of constraints on conservation activity (e.g. areas identified for future development).
+Conversely lowest cost areas are found outside of the oil development and agricultural areas in the southern and western deserts of the UAE.

-Figure 3-11: Planning Unit Costs Used in the Analyses
+Figure 3-11: Planning Unit Costs used in the Analyses